Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

 Voltage: Do You Need a Converter?

 Check your device’s power label.
-Look for something like:
+Look for:

 - “INPUT: 100-240V” = Dual-voltage, works anywhere with just an adapter